Belthazaar/mini-internet-course/docs/instructions/intra-domain routing.md

 ### Configure the 6in4 tunnel

-The 6in4 tunnel must be configured between `ZURI` and `GENE`.
+The 6in4 tunnel must be configured between `SING` and `JAKA`.
-With the 6in4 tunnel, when a host in the North Data Center sends an IPv6 packet to a host in the South Data Center, `ZURI` encapsulates the packet into an IPv4 header.
+With the 6in4 tunnel, when a host in the North Data Center sends an IPv6 packet to a host in the South Data Center, `SING` encapsulates the packet into an IPv4 header.
-The packet is routed based on the IPv4 header to `GENE`, which decapsulates the packet and forwards it to the destination host.
+The packet is routed based on the IPv4 header to `JAKA`, which decapsulates the packet and forwards it to the destination host.

 You will need to configure two 6in4 tunnels, one in each direction.